-Teachers at Ngaio Childcare Centre create a safe, warm and friendly environment where each child is treated as a unique and special individual, and where families and whānau are warmly welcomed, where their contributions are valued and partnership is fostered.
+Teachers at Ngaio Childcare Centre create a safe and friendly environment where each child is treated as a unique and special individual, where families and whānau are warmly welcomed, where their contributions are valued and partnership is fostered.

 Teachers at Ngaio Childcare Centre believe that respectful and responsive relationships between children and adults promote self-esteem and social skills which, in turn, empower children to learn.

 Also below, meet our amazing Management Committee who are an integral part of the running of the centre and crucial to the centre’s ongoing sustainability.

 Kia ora, my name is Pip Butler, Head Teacher of the Centre.
 I am a fully qualiﬁed and registered teacher.
 I have been working in early childhood education for over 30 years and have been at Ngaio Childcare Centre since 2006.
 I love working in the Ngaio community and being part of this small, but very nurturing early childhood environment and working alongside a fantastic teaching team.
 The small daily number of children allows teachers to work closely with each individual child and helps to build close trusting relationships with both tamariki and their whanau.
 I am fully committed to quality care and education of our tamariki and I feel lucky to be a part of each child's learning journey at Ngaio, and watching each child grow and develop into happy, independent, conﬁdent and competent learners.
 I am married to Clint and we have two boys.